Return to INDEX

 This is the same red rag taken in the same spot with a flash.
 Notice also the sponges and coral show more color.

-LINK TO COLOR PHOTOGRAPHS: Color Photos
+LINK TO COLOR PHOTOGRAPHS: Page 120 when doing color photos

 The above 2 photos were taken at the same spot in Palau in November 2015.
 The left is without the video light and the right is with the light.
 The video light has the characteristics of the sun.